Skip to content

 Ubuntu Linux system menu with settings options

-Click on the Region & Language tile in the Settings app to open the penal.
+Click the Region & Language tile in the Settings app to open the panel.

 In the System Settings -> Region & Language settings pane, click on Formats to open the panel.